Get started with Adapty Mail

 IssueSolution

 DNS verification stuckCheck that records match exactly — no trailing dots, correct CNAME targets.
-Wait 5–10 minutes, then click Check Verification again
+Wait 5–10 minutes, then click Check again

 Generation failed or timed outCheck your internet connection and try again.
 If the issue persists, contact Adapty support